worldpeaceenginelabs/CESIUM-GUN/README.md

 </p>
 <br><br><br>

-# COMMUNITY CHALLENGE

-If you have sparetime to help coding the six pinned repositories (there are issues distributed) on https://github.com/worldpeaceenginelabs/ that would be lovely.

 # NEED HELP?
 ## Are you a user?
 Missing a feature or found a bug?
 Give us a notice in the issues section above!

 # !HELP WANTED!
 ## Are you a developer?
 Do you have some spare time?
 Feel free to solve a job in the issues section above!
+<br><br><br>

+# COMMUNITY CHALLENGE

+If you have sparetime to help coding the six pinned repositories (there are issues distributed) on https://github.com/worldpeaceenginelabs/ that would be lovely.
 <br><br><br>

 # IN ACTIVE DEVELOPMENT